Shipwreck Conservation Centre: Studio warehouse

 The studio warehouse serves as a large exhibition space.
 Along one of the walls, historical boats and boat fragments are hung.
-The boats originate from Poland (the oldest presented boats were built in the 5th and 7th centuries AD) and Africa (acquired by Polish ship crews).
+The boats originate from Poland (the oldest presented boats were built in the 5th and 7th centuries AD) and Africa (acquired by Polish ship crews, and by the National Maritime Museum's own underwater research crew).
 The exhibition also features a collection of kayaks from the 1930s to 1950s.

-The floor area is used to display large ship elements such as the keel and fragment of side of The Copper Ship (Miedziowiec).
+The floor area is used to display large ship elements such as the keel and fragment of side of The Copper Ship (Polish: Miedziowiec).

 The exhibition is completed by three historical yachts: Opty (yacht of Leonid Teliga, the first Pole to single-handedly circumnavigate the globe), Dal (on which Andrzej Bohomolec, Jerzy Świechowski and Jan Witkowski were the first Poles to sail across the Atlantic) and Kumka IV – a pioneering construction by Tadeusz Sołtyk, one of the first welded yachts.

 Smaller objects (elements of ship equipment and cargo) are placed in the studio warehouse shelving units, where visitors can see them from up close.